Hammersmith Bridge: 2021: partial reopening

-On 1 June 2021, Transport for London, Hammersmith and Fulham Borough Council and central government came to a cost-sharing agreement that would reopen the bridge in the near future.
-The following month, Stephen Cowan, leader of the Council, announced that the bridge would partially re-open to pedestrians and cyclists from 17 July 2021, but local MP Sarah Olney said there was still a lot of work to be done to the bridge.

-A £6m, 46-week stabilisation plan designed by consultants Mott MacDonald was approved by Hammersmith and Fulham Council in August 2021.
-This initial pedestrian stabilisation plan is the first phase of works on the bridge.
-A second phase, involving extensive strengthening and full restoration, will allow the bridge to eventually reopen to motor vehicles.
+On 1 June 2021, TfL, Hammersmith and Fulham Council and central government came to a cost-sharing agreement that would reopen the bridge in the near future.
+The following month, council leader Stephen Cowan announced that the bridge would partially re-open to pedestrians and cyclists from 17 July 2021.
+For the first phase, a £6 million, 46-week stabilisation plan designed by consultants Mott MacDonald was approved by the council in August 2021.
+A second phase, involving extensive strengthening and full restoration, was to allow the bridge to reopen to motor vehicles.